 The Power On Reset (POR) signal is generated internally and will release the system's flip flops as soon as the VDD voltage crosses the minimum threshold value.
-There are two main reset signals in the DA14583, both active high.
+There are two main reset signals in the DA14581, both active high.
 The HW reset which is basically triggered by the RST pad and the SW reset which is triggered by writting the SYS\CTRL\REG[SW\RESET] bit.

-The HW reset can also be automatically activated upon waking up of the system from the Extended Sleep mode by programming bit PMU\CTRL\REG[RESET\ON\WAKEUP].
+The HW reset can also be automatically activated upon waking up of the system from an Extended Sleep or Deep Sleep mode by programming bit PMU\CTRL\REG[RESET\ON\WAKEUP].
 The HW reset will basically run the cold start-up sequence and the BootROM code will be executed.